 160 pages; 5.5 x 8.5; 160 pages

 $19.95; E-book/Audio to come

 Rights Contact: Dede Cummings,Â email@example.com

-Advance reader copies, digital or print, available in May 2018.
+Advance reader copies, digital or print, available.